New Occupation Contract

 - Is the property rented on an assured, assured shorthold or regulated tenancy?

 - If you answer yes to these questions you are a landlord and need to comply with the registration requirements in Wales.

-Landlords who are not involved in setting up tenancies and managing their rental properties do not need a licence; however they must use a licensed agent and register as a landlord declaring their agent on the registration.
-Landlords who do undertake letting and management tasks at their rental properties in Wales are required to apply for a licence.
-Such landlords are often described as 'self-managing'.
+Landlords who are not involved in setting up tenancies and managing their rental properties do not need a license; however, they must use a licensed agent and register as a landlord declaring their agent on the registration.
+Landlords who do undertake letting and management tasks at their rental properties in Wales are required to apply for a license.
+Such landlords are often described as self-managing.

 For more information go to Rent Smart Wales

 Set up fee £295 (re-let within 12 months £199) Plus 10% of the rent collected

 This is an inclusive service, there are no uplift charges for arranging maintenance, gas certificates or EPCs

 Mid-Term inspections - These should be carried out at least annually and our inspection will produce a comprehensive report on the condition of the property

 Conducted viewings (included in full management service) £20ph plus 0.45pm